2015 World Artistic Gymnastics Championships: Venue

 The competition was held in The SSE Hydro, which opened in 2013.
 This arena hosted the Gymnastics events at the 2014 Commonwealth Games.

 Olympic qualification

 As is traditional for any World Championships prior to the Olympic year, the Championships served as the first of two qualification rounds for artistic gymnasts to the 2016 Olympics in Rio de Janeiro, Brazil.
 In the qualification round of Worlds, the top 8 teams in both MAG and WAG competitions received an automatic qualification berth to the Games.
 Teams placed 9–16th at the World Championships were invited to the 2016 Olympic Test Event in Rio and the top 4 teams from that event made up the 12 teams at the Olympics.

 Medalists

-Names with an asterisk (*) denote the team alternate.

 Medal table

 The United States led the medal table for second consecutive time, followed by Japan and Russia, while host Great Britain finished 5th with 5 medals.